Gas and Liquid Mixtures

-AGT International supplies the widest range of ultra high specification gas and liquid phase mixtures from locations in Florida and Houston to international markets.
+AGT International supplies the widest range of ISO 17025 gas and liquid phase mixtures from locations in Florida and Houston to international markets.

 Whatever your need, AGT International is able to provide the optimum solution.

 |Gravimetric Weights Traceable to NIST||Yes - ISO 6142||Yes - ISO 6142||Yes - ISO 6142||Yes - ISO 6142|

 |Certification based on||Analysis||Analysis||Analysis||Analysis|

 |100 - 999 ppb||+/- 30%||+/- 15%||+/- 20%||+/- 10%||+/- 20%||U < 1%||N/A||N/A|

 |1 - 10 ppm||+/- 20%||+/- 10%||+/- 10%||+/- 5%||+/- 10%||U < 1%||+/- 20%||U < 1%|

 |10.1 - 1000 ppm||+/- 10%||+/- 5%||+/- 5%||+/- 1%||+/- 5%||U < 1%||+/- 10%||U < 1%|

 |1001 ppm - 50%||+/- 5%||+/- 2%||+/- 1%||+/- 1%||+/- 1%||U < 1%||+/- 5%||U < 1%|